adisarid/class-action-IL-survey/README.md

-# Class actions in Israel
+# Class actions in Israel - attorney and public opinion

 Survey results about class actions in Israel.
 The data was collected by [Sarid Research Institute LTD.](https://www.sarid-ins.com), with collaboration from ADV.
 Asaf Pink, and the know-it center for legal qualifications [http://knowit.org.il/](http://knowit.org.il/).